Skip to main content

 If this — or some version of it — sounds familiar, you're not alone.
 Schools are feeling the anxiety of drumming up enrollment more than ever.
 In fact, according to the U.S. Census' latest report in 2021, enrollment is at its lowest level in over 20 years.

-In this article, we'll help you with some of the most common school marketing budget pickles:
+And we'll be honest: In Zoe's experience working with clients including schools since 2020, $1,000 is unlikely to net even one new student.
+Here, we'll help you with some of the most common school marketing budget pickles:

 This insight will help you face your school marketing budget worries.
 By the end, you'll better understand the investment it takes to make your marketing work — and the next steps.